TheSpaceTrail/TheSpaceTrail/STORYBOARD.md

 POSSIBLE SITUATIONS between EARTH & MOON
 ----------------------------------------------------------------------------------------------

+On your way to the moon, you may encounter one of the following situations:

-ENGINE FAILURE - Requires 5X SPARE PARTS to fix
+ENGINE FAILURE - Requires 3X SPARE PARTS to fix

+SPACE CRATE - Provides 3X SPARE PART, 3X FOOD, 3X ARMS